MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 `Mozilla/5.0 (Windows NT 10.0; Microsoft Windows 10.0.15063; en-US) PowerShell/6.0.0` with slight
 variations for each operating system and platform.

-To test a website with the standard user agent string that is used by most Internet browsers, use the properties of the [PSUserAgent](/dotnet/api/microsoft.powershell.commands.psuseragent) class, such as Chrome, FireFox, InternetExplorer, Opera, and Safari.
+To test a website with the standard user agent string that is used by most internet browsers, use the properties of the [PSUserAgent](/dotnet/api/microsoft.powershell.commands.psuseragent) class, such as Chrome, FireFox, InternetExplorer, Opera, and Safari.

-For example, the following command uses the user agent string for Internet Explorer
+For example, the following command uses the user agent string for Internet Explorer:

 ```powershell
 Invoke-WebRequest -Uri https://website.com/ -UserAgent ([Microsoft.PowerShell.Commands.PSUserAgent]::InternetExplorer)